| |

 Close up of a pan of cherry clafoutis with a serving missing.

 What is it about custard?
-Whether I’m making a buttermilk quiche, microwave lemon curd, or chocolate peanut butter ice cream, there’s just something about the smooth creaminess of it I can’t get enough of.
+Whether I’m making a buttermilk quiche, microwave lemon curd, or chocolate peanut butter ice cream, there’s just something about its smooth, creamy texture that I can’t get enough of.

 I love making cherry clafoutis!
 The custard takes only minutes to assemble and is a terrific way to showcase fresh cherries in summer or frozen cherries in cooler months.
 My version of this rustic French treat is lightly sweetened and includes a hint of almond extract.